Over Sea, Under Stone: Plot

 Mother usually paints outdoors, and father goes boating, or both travel out of town.
 Meanwhile, the children investigate the meaning of the map, encouraged, yet warned and sometimes "guarded", by Great Uncle Merry.
-They learn to read the diagram and work out the clues on the map, but they must work out of doors, where each child has a nasty encounter with the Dark and their progress is easy to observe.
-While looking for the first clue Simon is chased by Mr. Hastings and Bill Hoover, Jr. After the second clue leads them to the headland at night Simon, Jane and Great-Uncle Merry are ambushed and almost caught by followers of the Dark.
+They learn to read the diagram and work out the clues on the map, but they must work outside, where each child has a nasty encounter with the Dark and their progress is easy to observe.
+While looking for the first clue, Simon is chased by Mr. Hastings and Bill Hoover Jr. After the second clue leads them to the headland at night, Simon, Jane, and Great-Uncle Merry are ambushed and almost caught by followers of the Dark.
 Merriman is misdirected out of town, but the children anxiously follow their ancient guide "over sea and under stone" without him.
-Barney is kidnapped by Mr. Withers and his sister Polly, and must be rescued.
+Barney is kidnapped by Mr. Withers and his sister, Polly, and must be rescued.
 The children eventually follow the clues to a cave beneath the headland and discover the Grail.
-Unfortunately they lose an important metal case that was lodged inside the Grail, which contained a coded manuscript that is the key to deciphering the markings on the outside of the Grail.
+Unfortunately, they lose an important metal case that was lodged inside the Grail, which contained a coded manuscript that is the key to deciphering the markings on the outside of the Grail.

 The children present the Grail to the British Museum and are given a cheque for it.
 The Grail is an object of debate among the scholars there because of the unknown markings.
 Barney begins to suspect something, reciting in his mind the name of the great-uncle Merry and eventually finding a link to Merlin.